BlckHawker/Productivity-App/PROJECT PLAN.md

 	- Submit tax form
 	- Water plants
 	- Zip up clothes
-2. User drags drag “Zip up clothes” to the top.
+2. User drags drag "Zip up clothes" to the top.
 The order is now:
 	- Zip up clothes
 	- Submit tax form
 	- Water plants
-3. This order is saved and restored whenever the “Today” view is loaded
+3. This order is saved and restored whenever the "Today" view is loaded

 **Example 2: Manual Reordering with Filtered Results**

 1. User filters for:
 	- High-priority tasks due in the next 7 days
 2. Tasks are auto-sorted by deadline (oldest ➜ newest)
-3. They manually move “Finish Grant Report” to the top for visibility
+3. They manually move "Finish Grant Report" to the top for visibility
 4. That manual override is saved within that view only
 ## Import / Export Files